SteamInputWiki/SteamInputWiki/chapter-2/02b15_hotbar_menu.md

 A boolean toggle that controls what attempting to 'run off the edge' of the hotbar menu will do.
 If this option is 'On', then trying to go past the end of the menu will cause the cursor to jump to the opposite side, akin to the endless scrolling of a scrollwheel.
-If this option is 'Off', then the cursor will not do this. and you must go back the opposite direction.
+If this option is 'Off', then the cursor will not do this, and you must go back the opposite direction.

 ### Display Binding Label on Button